Argentina Travel Guide – Part 2

 - Trekking in the Andes – Trekking is one of the many adventurous and adrenaline rising experiences the country of Argentine has to offer.
 It is hard to say no to the picturesque lands and views of the Andes.

 - Iguazu Falls – If there is one single thing you can visit and experience in Argentina, we are sure that most of the people would recommend the Iguazu Falls that are the world’s most awe-inspiring set of waterfalls surrounded by luscious jungle and home of colourful butterflies and exotic birds.

 - Elephant seals at Valdes – If you want to explore and see some of the world’s most spectacular marine wildlife, the Valdes is the right place to go as a home to a staggering array of wildlife.

-- Winter sports – Argentina attracts a lot of extreme sport enthusiasts every year by offering an impressive array of adventures and winter sport opportunities accompanied by some breath-taking views.
+- Winter sports – Argentina attracts a lot of extreme sports enthusiasts every year by offering an impressive array of adventures and winter sports opportunities accompanied by some breath-taking views.